ElectricRCAircraftGuy/eRCaGuy_hello_world/NOTES_architecture_and_best_practices.md

 <a id="notes"></a>
 #### Notes:

-1. [SAFETY-CRITICAL] refers to safety-critical, deterministic, memory-constrained embedded system environments, such as microcontrollers embedded in robotic systems, cars, aircraft, medical devices, etc.
+1. [SAFETY-CRITICAL] refers to safety-critical, deterministic, memory-constrained embedded system environments, such as microcontrollers embedded in robotic systems, cars, aircraft, medical devices, etc. Where this marking is present, you must do this to be considered "safety critical" and safe code.
+1. [BUG_WARNING] means that if you _don't_ do this, you will have a definite bug in your code.

 <a id="best-practices"></a>
 #### Best practices: